WATCH: Trevor Donovan’s ‘Dancing With the Stars’ Premiere Performance

 Twitter was quick to react to Donovan’s performance.

-Some viewers were quick to squelch his dancing fears.
+Some viewers were there to squelch his dancing fears.
 “Trevor Donovan is surprisingly good,” read one tweet.
 “No reason to be scared.
 Emma Slater looked phenomenal.
-Also points for dancing to that Generation X/Billy Idol tune…
+Also points for dancing to that Generation X/Billy Idol tune… #DWTS”

-Another fan called out his scores, tweeting, “Trevor Donovan deserved sixes across the board.
+Another fan called out the judges for their harsh scores, tweeting, “Trevor Donovan deserved sixes across the board.
 Those scores were highway robbery.”

 “Trevor Donovan is hot man [fire emoji] didn’t really look like dancing to me but d***, they are an attractive pairing. #DWTS,” one Twitter user wrote.